Lyme and Co. – UK versus USA

-Lyme and Co-UK v USA.I have probably seen around 20 different doctors and physicians in the last 4 years, trying to understand what is happening in my body.
-Each person I have seen has not given me ‘THE’ answers, rather small clues.
-This was frustrating in the beginning, as most of us rely on these professionals to sort our health out for us.
+I’ve probably seen around 20 different doctors and physicians in the last four years, in a quest to understand what’s happening in my body.
+None of them has given me ‘the’ answers, rather small clues.
+This was frustrating at the start, as most of us rely on professionals to sort out our health for us.

-The NHS on the other hand is a publicly funded healthcare system.
-The investigative journalist Jim Edwards puts it quite bluntly when he says;
+The NHS, on the other hand, is a publicly-funded healthcare system.
+The investigative journalist, Jim Edwards, bluntly stated:

-The large majority of people diagnosed with Lyme Disease in the UK had to get their diagnosis outside of the UK in the private sector, the same goes with the treatment.
-With regards to the diagnosis, the problem is that the testing system they use in the UK is very out of date, therefore very inaccurate.
+The majority of people diagnosed with Lyme Disease in the UK had to obtain their diagnosis outside the UK, in the private sector.
+The same goes for the treatment.
+With regards to the diagnosis, the problem is that the testing system used in the UK is outdated and inaccurate.

-A clinic that was set up by the NHS in Hampshire to treat Lyme Disease was closed down after only 6 months, leaving no support for those suspected of suffering with Lyme nor those diagnosed.
+A that was set up by the NHS in Hampshire to treat Lyme Disease was closed after six months, leaving no support for those suspected of suffering from or diagnosed with Lyme Disease.

-After being negative in the UK (I was warned I would be), I was diagnosed positive in Germany at one of Europe’s most renown Lyme clinics the BCA , it cost around £3,000 with flights and accommodation, but sadly on my return the NHS still would not offer and support with my swiftly diminishing health, on the contrary, I was met with disdain and treated like a troublemaker for going abroad.
-This is not an uncommon story for those with Lyme in the UK, but what is it like in the USA?
+After being tested negative in the UK (I was warned I would be), I was diagnosed positive in Germany at one of Europe’s most renowned Lyme clinics, the BCA.
+This procedure cost around £3,000 with flights and accommodation.
+Sadly, on my return to the UK, the NHS still would not offer support with my swiftly-diminishing health.
+On the contrary, I was met with disdain and treated like a troublemaker for going abroad.
+This is a common story for those with Lyme in the UK.
+What is it like in the USA?

-Firstly, Lyme Disease is for the rich, it is an expensive disease to diagnose and to treat, even without treatment it is an expensive disease as you must keep a clean organic diet, food and supplements alone can break the bank, for some.
+Firstly, Lyme Disease is for the rich.
+It is an expensive disease to diagnose and treat.
+Even without treatment, it is an expensive disease.
+You must keep a clean, organic diet.
+Food and supplements alone can break the bank for some people.
 It is like running a false immune system.

-It is a very controversial disease not least because the insurance industry in America will not cover treatment for it, though at least they do have MD’s who know about it, and are licenced to treat it, but at a very high price.
-Waiting lists can be up to a year in many states, and appointments often around $300 to £1,000 per hour.
-Even if you can manage this, there is no guarantee that what is prescribed for you is going to help you, as I learned, Lyme Disease is a complicated problem to tackle.
+Lyme is a controversial disease, not least because the insurance industry in America will not cover treatment for it.
+At least they have MDs who know about it, and are licenced to treat it, but at a high price.
+Waiting lists can be up to a year in many states, and appointments often cost around $300 to £1,000 per hour.
+Even if you can manage this cost, there’s no guarantee that what is prescribed will help.
+I soon learned that Lyme Disease is a complicated problem to tackle.
 No wonder the NHS refuses to touch it.

-What was useful about being seen in America, was that I wasn’t met with frustration or treated like a trouble maker when I asked questions, I could suggest what I needed according to my research, and I was listened to with respect.
-As it turns out my case was complicated because I had had Lyme for such a long time, I was suffering with Biotoxin Illness which was made worse with Anti-Biotics.
-The thing is, it was me who worked out I had Biotoxin Illness and the horrible complications surrounding it such as Multiple Anti-biotic Resistant Coagulase Negative Staphylococcus, or MARCoNS.
-This took nearly four horrible years to discover, and at around £20,000 and with the average person spending £60,000 upwards to treat Lyme D, apparently that was cheap.
-Though I had to do most of the work myself, each specialist had only a snippit of information to add to the bottomless black hole of my researching mind, the truth is, that If I had not been in the States, I would not have been able to diagnose nor treat any of these problems and I don’t think I would be alive right now.
+When I was seen in America, I wasn’t met with frustration or treated like a trouble maker when I asked questions.
+I could suggest what I needed, according to my research, and I was listened to with respect.
+As it turns out, my case was complicated because I’d had Lyme for such a long time.
+I was suffering with biotoxin illness, which had made worse with antibiotics.
+I worked out myself that I had biotoxin illness and the horrible complications surrounding it, such as Multiple Antibiotic Resistant Coagulase Negative Staphylococcus, or MARCoNS.
+This took nearly four horrible years to discover.
+At around £20,000 and with the average person spending £60,000 upwards to treat Lyme Disease, apparently that was cheap.
+I did have to to do most of the work myself, as each specialist had only a snippit of information to add to the bottomless black hole of my researching mind.
+If I hadn’t been in the States, I couldn’t have diagnosed or treated any of the problems and might not be alive right now.

-You see the complications and co-infections of Lyme Disease have proven to be far more debilitating for me than the Lyme Disease itself, which is a walk in the park compared to say systemic disseminated parasite infections, or Tachycardia symptoms and not every Lyme Literate Physician will be able to understand how to help you with these symptoms.
+The complications and co-infections of Lyme Disease have proven far more debilitating for me than the disease itself, which is a walk in the park compared to, say, systemic disseminated parasite infections, or tachycardia symptoms.
+Not every Lyme-literate physician will understand how to help you with these symptoms.

-You could have all the money in the world, and as we have seen with the latest media coverage around famous celebrities such as Yolanda Foster, Avril Lavigne and even George W Bush, it doesn’t necessarily give you a fast-track ticket back to health.
+You could have all the money in the world, and as we’ve seen re famous celebrities such as Yolanda Foster, Avril Lavigne and even George W Bush.
+It doesn’t necessarily give you a fast-track ticket back to health.

-There are two distinctions when it comes to Lyme Disease, there is Acute and Chronic, but the problem lies within the fact that the main body which the American Centre for Disease Control, the CDC, takes its guidelines from; the Infectious Disease Society of America or the IDSA.
-Unfortunately for ‘Lymies’, the IDSA will not accept that such a condition as Chronic Lyme exists, that in fact after the standard 2-4 week treatment of oral antibiotics, if a person still believes they are suffering with Lyme Disease it is what they term ‘post Lyme syndrome’.
-This seemingly minor detail endeavors to save the beast that is the insurance industry of America and the UK NHS, a vast sum of money.
-In this like so many other politicized situations, Britain and America are in tucked up in bed together.
+There are two distinctions when it comes to Lyme Disease – acute and chronic.
+The problem occurs because the American Centre for Disease Control (CDC) takes its guidelines from the Infectious Disease Society of America (IDSA).
+Unfortunately for ‘Lymies’, the IDSA will not accept that such a condition as chronic lyme exists.
+It states that, after the standard 2-4 week treatment of oral antibiotics, if a person still believes they are suffering from Lyme Disease, it is what they term ‘post Lyme syndrome’.
+This seemingly minor detail endeavours to save the insurance industry of America and the NHS in the UK a vast sum of money.
+In this situation, Britain and America are tucked in bed together.

-If, like me, your initial infection was as long as 20 years ago, the picture is going to be very complicated.
-I realised soon into my rocky road to recovery, that standard Lyme therapy, even if it was long term was not going to work for me.
-After the first few courses of basic Tetracylines, Anti-biotics just could not be tolerated and after several attempts, with the outcome that things had gotten worse, I had to go back to the drawing board.
-This was hard to do, when your very sick and your health is deteriorating fast, you really need someone to help you but alas, even the specialists in the US of A were not aware of some of the issues that I was faced with.
-I did not meet one specialist that was able to teach me more than I had already learned online, but still my information wasn’t enough.
-There was only so much progress that could be made at a set time, and I often discovered that healing too fast could be as dangerous as not healing at all.
+If, like me, you were initially infected was as long as 20 years ago, the picture will be complicated.
+Soon into my rocky road to recovery, I realised that standard Lyme therapy – even if it was long-term – wouldn’t work for me.
+After the first few courses of basic tetracylines, antibiotics just couldn’t be tolerated and I seemed to be getting worse.
+I had to go back to the drawing board.
+This was hard to do.
+When you’re very sick and your health is deteriorating rapidly, you need someone to help you.
+Alas, even the specialists in the USA weren’t aware of some of the issues I was facing.
+I didn’t meet one specialist who could teach me more than I had already learned online, but my information wasn’t enough.
+Only so much progress could be made at a time.
+I discovered that healing too fast could be as dangerous as not healing at all.
 This is known as a Herxheimer reaction, or ‘Herxing’, and became an unwelcome part of my life for the last four years.

-Establishing a plan of attack took years in itself, all the different layers of diseases had to be addressed in an order of urgency, and knowing which was what was confusing and frustrating.
-One has to take into account, mineral balancing, heavy metals, fungal infections, parasites and gut dysbiosis as well as good old fashioned killing off of bacteria, I learned that the bacteria are not always top of the list.
-But the hardest thing of all, is tackling Biofilm.
-This is because, I found that Biofilm is more than the sum of its parts………
+Establishing a plan of attack took years.
+All the different layers of disease had to be addressed in order of urgency, and this was confusing and frustrating.
+One has to take into account: mineral balancing, heavy metals, fungal infections, parasites and gut dysbiosis, as well as killing off bacteria.
+I learned that the bacteria are not always top of the list.
+The hardest thing of all is tackling biofilm.
+This is because biofilm is more than the sum of its parts…